 The Department has its core in the Genetics Building on the Downing site, and is host to a number of enterprises, for example FlyBase, which highlight our open and interactive spirit.
-In addition it has homegrown ties with the Cambridge Systems Biology Centre, the Department of Engineering, the Cavendish Laboratory, the Gurdon Institute, iGEM [International Genetically Engineered Machines], Cambridge Institute for Medical Research, and the Centre for the Physics of Medicine.
-This reflects our appreciation that modern biological research is interdisciplinary, and that students should learn to move between fields and scientific languages.
+In addition it has homegrown ties with the Cambridge Systems Biology Centre, the Department of Engineering, the Cavendish Laboratory, the Gurdon Institute, iGEM [International Genetically Engineered Machines], Cambridge Institute for Medical Research, etc. This reflects our appreciation that modern biological research is interdisciplinary, and that students should learn to move between fields and scientific languages.
 These interactions act as showcases for a varied offer of courses and seminars from the different institutes which challenge and develop students.

 Modern biology is about a systems-level of understanding of problems, and this approach binds many of the local groups together.
 Groups cover a wide spectrum from cell biology problems with molecular dimensions about cell mechanics (divisions, migration and communication), to higher order population biology problems which raise questions of ecological and evolutionary significance.

 A research degree is a treasure hunt, with the prize not necessarily being the degree, but the opportunity to find something interesting about nature, and in the process, enjoy gazing at your favourite object.
 The Department in its variety and interactions offers you an environment to do just that during the most interesting years of your academic life.